Community and Economic Development

 What Can I Achieve in Community and Economic Development With an MPA Degree?

-The community and economic development focus area is designed for student practitioners, activists, and scholars looking to gain fresh perspectives and strategies for transforming communities and achieving social equity.
+The community and economic development concentration is designed for student practitioners, activists, and scholars looking to gain fresh perspectives and strategies for transforming communities and achieving social equity.
 Grow your existing career in:

 - Community development